 Our three children grew up here, clambering around the building sites and 'helping' the staff.. a health and safety nightmare that we shudder to think of now!
 Our grandchildren (one of whom spent her first year here) now spend many happy days here.

 Our daughter Jo and her husband Alec lived and worked with us at Treworgey for 5 years before moving to Alec's family home in Scotland.
-Our other daughter Holly has taken up the mantle and lives here with her soon-to-be husband Andy, a marine engineer.
+Our other daughter Holly and her husband Andy moved back from London and took up the mantle in 2013.

 What our Treworgey guests have to say:

 "Every year we think the cottage can't be improved upon, yet every year we find it has!
 Linda and Bevis (and Jo and Alec) do you every rest!
 Thank you as always for making it so exceptional."RICHARD AND LINDSEY ADAMS